Adam Thoroughgood House

 A male entity dressed in a brown suit has been seen by the staff and visitors walking the halls of this home.

-Items has been known to move on their own volition
+Items have been known to move on their own volition

 During a scheduled tour of the home, 4 glass candle domes lifted themselves off their assigned candles and dropped to the floor, in front of an amazed volunteer docent and her rather startled group of 30 visitors!